-The Hartford "B" Project consisted of two sites with different abandoned mined land-related problems.
+The Hartford "B" project consisted of two sites with different AML-related problems.
 The first site consisted of several draining portals, which saturated the outslope spoil and destabilized a large mine structure.
 An impoundment of this drainage was built below the portals, but the refuse dam was also unstable.
-The second site was located approximately 2,000 feet to the north-northeast of the first and consisted primarily of an inundated and abandoned deep mine shaft.
-This shaft was approximately 20 feet to the west of Sliding Hill Creek and was an unattractive nuisance to local residents.
+The second site was located approximately 2.000 feet to the north-northeast of the first and consisted primarily of an inundated and abandoned deep mine shaft.
+This shaft was approximately 20 feet west of Sliding Hill Creek and was an unattractive nuisance to residents.
 Effluent from the shaft was estimated to be as great as 500 gallons per minute.
 This effluent had generated an erosion path from the shaft to Sliding Hill Creek.
-"Yellow boy" was prominent both immediately around the shaft and throughout the erosion path.
+"Yellow boy" was prominent immediately around the shaft and throughout the erosion path.
 The shaft was relatively unobstructed over a depth of 40 feet or more, and shaft dimensions were approximately 8 feet square.
-In addition to the environmental damage and property encroachment, limited potential for instability of the walls of the shaft also existed.
+In addition to the environmental damage and property encroachment, limited potential for instability of the shaft walls also existed.

-RESPEC staff investigated these sites with extensive subsurface drilling and testing of the refuse and spoils for engineering properties.
+RESPEC staff investigated these sites with extensive subsurface drilling and testing the refuse and spoils for engineering properties.
 The remedial measures designed by RESPEC staff encompassed breaching and draining of the impoundment, structure demolition, stream reconstruction, installing an extensive underdrain system, and providing free-draining portal closures for all entries.